Table of Contents

 We have a page which talks about how you can tell an artwork is drawn from a photo, explains the difference between copying and drawing from a photo, and provides visual examples to illustrate how to effectively drawing from a photograph.

-Not cool: Anime, manga, fan art, drawings of celebrities, mastercopies
+Not cool: Anime, fan art, celeb drawings, mastercopies

 These types of artworks can have their place in your own artistic practice, but they don’t belong in your art school portfolio.